sara-ismail/stereoVision/README.md

 #### stream.py
 Used to simply read and stream two THETA cameras using the CameraVideoStream threading class.
 ![Demo6](https://github.com/sara-ismail/stereoVision/blob/main/Demo_ss/demo6.png "Demo6")
-**Note:** lines ~14 flip the frames of one of the cameras, edit them according to your setup.
+**Note:** line ~14 flips the frames of one of the cameras, edit them according to your setup.

 #### fps_calc.py
 Calculates the Frames per Second rate of the cameras and displays it on the video stream.
 ![Demo7](https://github.com/sara-ismail/stereoVision/blob/main/Demo_ss/demo7.png "Demo7")
-**Note:** lines ~21 flip the frames of one of the cameras, edit them according to your setup.
+**Note:** line ~21 flips the frames of one of the cameras, edit them according to your setup.

 #### stereo_sgbm.py
-Operates a step by step calibration of the cameras then creates and displays a live depth map.
+Operates a step by step calibration of the cameras, then creates and displays a live depth map.
 ![Demo1](https://github.com/sara-ismail/stereoVision/blob/main/Demo_ss/demo1.png "Demo1")

-**Note:** lines ~144 flip the frames of one of the cameras, edit them according to your setup.
+**Note:** line ~144 flips the frames of one of the cameras, edit them according to your setup.